jakkrz/internet-protocol-guide/README.md

 The Communication Protocol Guide talks about the most basic internet protocols, that is, the Internet Protocol, UDP and TCP/IP.
 It also discusses some networking fundamentals such as the definition of an IP address and protocols.

 The guide is heavily based on [An Introduction to Computer Networks](http://intronetworks.cs.luc.edu/current2/html/) by Peter L Dordal at the Department of Computer Science, University of Chicago.
 A big thanks to him for making this possible!

+Click [here](https://jakkrz.github.io/internet-protocol-guide/) to view this website as Github Pages